-The CO_2 gas chamber is illuminated with a nominal 4.25um wavelength LED and the signal received using a photo-diode.
-The signal from the photo-diode is processed and filtered by the sensor to remove noise and provide an accurate CO_2 reading.
+The $CO_2$ gas chamber is illuminated with a nominal 4.25um wavelength LED and the signal received using a photo-diode.
+The signal from the photo-diode is processed and filtered by the sensor to remove noise and provide an accurate $CO_2$ reading.
 High frequency noise coming from the sampling process is removed using a proprietary lowpass filter.
-The digital filter setting can be varied, allowing the user to reduce measurement noise at the expense of the measurement response time.
+The digital filter setting can be varied from 1-255, allowing the user to reduce measurement noise at the expense of the measurement response time.
+Filter = 1 is the same as unfiltered.

-The ideal digital filter setting is application specific and is normally a balance between CO2 reading accuracy and response time.
-The CozIR®-LP sensor will also output the raw unfiltered CO2 measurement data.
+The ideal digital filter setting is application specific and is normally a balance between $CO_2$ reading accuracy and response time.
+Filter settings are variable between The $CozIR^{\circledast}$ -LP2 sensor will also output the raw unfiltered $CO_2$ measurement data.
 This data can be post processed using alternative filter algorithms.